 We used the R (R Core Team, 2014) package glmmTMB (Brooks et al., 2017) to model each response variable in generalised linear mixed models (GLMM).
 When sample size of a given species was too small, we did not model the species response.
 In addition, three bat guilds were created based on the adaptation of species to clutter of the environment, which is strongly linked to sonar features (Aldridge and Rautenbach, 1987; Denzinger et al., 2018).
 Species were thereby split into the guilds “short-range echolocator” (SRE), “mid-range echolocator” (MRE) or “long-range echolocator” (LRE) according to the definition of Frey-Ehrenbold et al. (2013) (see Table A 1 for complete list).

 All descriptive variables were normalised if necessary and scaled to follow a normal distribution and to compare their effects.
-Variables considered for fixed effects were landscape type, road width, traffic volume, distance to tree foliage and tree height (Table 1Erreur !
-Source du renvoi introuvable.).
+Thus, distance to vegetation and traffic were normalised using the square root function.
+Variables considered for fixed effects were landscape type, road width, traffic volume, distance to tree foliage and tree height (Table 1).
 We first calculated the correlation coefficients between predictors using the corrplot function of the stats package in the R program (R Core Team, 2014).
 Tree height and distance to tree foliage were correlated (r = -0.57), as well as road width and traffic volume (r = 0.64).
 We excluded road width for further analysis and created the possibility to select either tree height or distance to tree foliage (but not both) during stepwise model selection (see next paragraph).
 Candidate predictors were also included in simple interactions with each other.
 In addition, Julian day was included as a fixed quadratic effect to account for seasonal variations in bat density and flight behaviour.
 Site ID was introduced as a random effect.

 An upward stepwise model selection was performed to select the relevant variables (except for Julian day which was part of the null model).
 We operated an upward model selection because the full model led to overfitting for species with a low occurrence.
 At each step of model selection, the VIF (Variance inflation factor), which quantifies the degree of multicollinearity in least square regression analyses, was calculated.
 If any of the selected variables had a VIF > 3 (Heiberger and Holland, 2004; Zuur et al., 2010), the model was not considered as a candidate model.
 At each step of model selection, the model with the smallest Akaike’s information criterion for small sample sizes (AICc) was considered.
 This model was retained and selected if its AICc was at least inferior by two points to the AICc of the best model of the previous step (supporting that the newly added parameter is informative) (Arnold, 2010).